grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 You can use generative AI to help you with the following tasks:

-- **Generate panel and dashboard titles and descriptions**: Generate a title and description for your panel or dashboard based on the data you’ve added to it.
-This is useful when you want to quickly visualize your data and don’t want to spend time coming up with a title or description.
+- **Generate panel and dashboard titles and descriptions**: Generate a title and description based on the data you’ve added for your panel or dashboard.
+This is useful when you want to visualize your data quickly and don’t want to spend time coming up with a title or description.
 - **Generate dashboard save changes summary**: Generate a summary of the changes you’ve made to a dashboard when you save it.
 This is great for easily tracking the history of a dashboard.

 To access these features, enable the `dashgpt` feature toggle.
 Then install and configure Grafana’s Large Language Model (LLM) app plugin.
 For more information, refer to the [Grafana LLM plugin documentation][].